rafaelmartins/old.rafaelmartins.eng.br/content/post/my-new-job-and-my-work-on-gentoo.rst

 That's all that I can do for now.
 I hope you all understand and support me.

+Feel free to consider this as the first step for the changes `I talked about a few weeks ago </post/about-changes-and-needs/>`_. ;o)

 Wish me luck, please!

 Thanks.